apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `maskErrorDetails`: boolean

    Set to true to remove error details from the traces sent to Apollo's servers.
 Defaults to false.

+* createClientInfo?: (o: { request: Request, queryString?: string, parsedQuery?: DocumentNode, variables: Record<string, any>}) => ClientInfo;

+   Creates the client information that is attached to the traces sent to the Apollo backend. `ClientInfo` contains fields for `clientName`, `clientVersion`, and `clientAddress`, which can all be optional.